What is the significance of train crossings?

 How competitive is Arizona?

 Although the number of train crossings reflects a composite effect of national and infrastructure related factors, it can be used as a rough indicator of Nogales’ relative competitiveness in the U.S.-Mexico border region.
-For comparison, data are provided for a selected number of major ports of entry in Texas and California.
+For comparison, data are provided for a selected number of major ports of entry in Texas and California that can facilitate train crossings.
 Values expressed as percent change allow for comparison of train crossing dynamics at individual ports, as well as for the state as a whole.

 The table on this page summarizes border crossings at Arizona and major Border Ports of Entry on a monthly basis.
 Data are updated following release by the Bureau of Transportation Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.